zonemaster/zonemaster/docs/requirements/Test requirements.md

 Tests to implement from DNSCheck
 --------------------------------

-Although the list of [ll DNSCheck Messages](https://github.com/dotse/dnscheck/wiki/Detailed-list-of-all-possible-dnscheck-messages) is comprehensive, it is not a list of tests as such.
+Although the list of [All DNSCheck Messages](https://github.com/dotse/dnscheck/wiki/Detailed-list-of-all-possible-dnscheck-messages) is comprehensive, it is not a list of tests as such.
 It is a list of messages emitted by DNSCheck.
 However, it can be used as a list of tests to be implemented, so we will not repeat the list here.